evangelosmeklis/substackreader/README.md

 <img src="icons/supersubstack_icon.png" alt="SuperSubstack" width="180" />

-SuperSubstack is a Chrome extension that enhances your Substack reading experience with a progress bar, bionic reading mode, and article archiving.
+SuperSubstack is a Chrome extension that enhances your Substack reading experience with better progress context, typography controls, bionic reading, a reading list, and offline article archiving.

 ## What it does

-- Adds a reading progress bar at the top of Substack articles
+- Adds a reading progress bar with percent complete, estimated time left, and current section context
 - Offers bionic reading mode to bold the start of words, with light, medium, or strong intensity
+- Lets you tune typography with reading style, font size, line spacing, content width, and a reset-to-defaults button
+- Saves articles to a local reading list so you can come back to them later
-- Lets you archive Substack articles as Markdown files to your local machine
+- Archives Substack articles as self-contained HTML files for offline reading

 ## How it works

-The extension injects a content script into Substack pages and applies lightweight reading helpers without changing the original article content permanently.
-The popup gives you quick access to all controls.
+The extension injects a content script into Substack article pages and applies lightweight reading helpers without permanently changing the original content.
+The popup gives you quick access to progress, focus, typography, reading-list, and archive controls.

 ## Files

 - `manifest.json` - Chrome extension configuration
-- `content.js` - progress bar, bionic reading, and archiving logic
+- `content.js` - progress context, typography, bionic reading, and archiving logic
-- `content.css` - injected styles for the reading UI
+- `content.css` - injected styles for the reading UI and progress HUD
-- `popup.html` / `popup.js` - extension popup controls
+- `popup.html` / `popup.js` - extension popup controls, typography settings, and reading list UI
 - `background.js` - service worker for context menu and download handling

 ## Install locally